University for Peace

-The University for Peace (UPEACE) is an international, graduate-only research university and intergovernmental organization.
-The university was established as a treaty organisation by the United Nations General Assembly in 1980.

-Each year, the University for Peace selects approximately 200 students globally for a master's programme (MA or MSc) related to the study of peace and conflict, environment and development, or international law.
-The university also offers a doctoral programme and executive education.
+The University for Peace (UPEACE) is an international university and intergovernmental organization established as a treaty organisation by the United Nations General Assembly (UNGA) in 1980.
+The university offers postgraduate, doctoral, and executive programmes related to the study of peace and conflict, environment and development, and international law.

-The headquarters of the University for Peace are in located in a nature reserve in San José Province, Costa Rica.
-However, the university also has offices for education, research and other projects in the United States, Honduras, Germany, Switzerland, the Netherlands, Ethiopia, the Philippines, China and Italy.
-It is also active in Somalia through the Institute for Peace, Security and Development.
+The headquarters of the University for Peace are located in a natural area near Ciudad Colón, Costa Rica.
+However, the university also has a presence in other countries, notably Somalia and the Netherlands.

-The charter of the University for Peace, adopted by the General Assembly in resolution 35/55 in 1980, defines the mission of the university as follows: "to provide humanity with an international institution of higher education for peace with the aim of promoting among all human beings the spirit of understanding, tolerance and peaceful coexistence, to stimulate cooperation among peoples and to help lessen obstacles and threats to world peace and progress, in keeping with the noble aspirations proclaimed in the Charter of the United Nations."
+The charter of the University for Peace, adopted by the UNGA in resolution 35/55 in 1980, defines the mission of the university as follows: "to provide humanity with an international institution of higher education for peace with the aim of promoting among all human beings the spirit of understanding, tolerance and peaceful coexistence, to stimulate cooperation among peoples and to help lessen obstacles and threats to world peace and progress, in keeping with the noble aspirations proclaimed in the Charter of the United Nations."The organization has observer status in the UNGA and maintains a permanent office at the UN headquarters in New York.